Util#

 - openghg.util.get_user_config_path()[source]#

-This file is created in the user’s home directory in ~/.ghgconfig/openghg/user.conf on Linux / macOS or in LOCALAPPDATA/openghg/openghg.conf on Windows.
+- Returns path to user config file. - This file is created in the user’s home directory in ~/.ghgconfig/openghg/user.conf on Linux / macOS or in LOCALAPPDATA/openghg/openghg.conf on Windows. - Returns:

 - Return type: